TheBazeman/A-OK-AM43-Blinds-Drive/README.md

-# Python A-OK AM43 Blinds Motor
+# Python A-OK AM43 Blinds Motor Control
 A-OK AM43 Blinds Drive BTLE control from a Raspberry Pi

 Configure the AM43 Blinds Drive with the app on your phone.
 Make sure you set the beginning (0%) and endpoint (100%).